Global expansion for successful financial consultant

 Our Client, Bill King is a British citizen living and working in London, UK.
 He has many years of experience in the financial sector, and for many years has been a senior consultant to a large financial advisory firm in the UK.
 Our Client wanted to expand on the success of his investment strategies business by offering his skills to a new Client base in Asia.
 He also wanted a corporate vehicle through which he could develop financial e-Products that he could offer over the Internet.

-Bill contacted Healy Consultants in June 2006, having found our website during a Google search.
+Bill contacted Healy Consultants, having found our website during a Google search.
 Our global expertise appeared to meet his requirements, and we initiated an e-mail dialogue and convened a phone discussion with him to better understand his business objectives, and then recommend a strategy.
 Following a comparison of the different corporate structures available, it was decided that a Mauritius GBC2 (Global Business Category 2) company, supported by a corporate bank account with HSBC Hong Kong, would be the optimum structure to fulfill his requirements.

 The first step in the incorporation phase was for Healy Consultants’ Mauritius office to check whether Bill’s preferred company name was available for incorporation at the Mauritius Registrar of Companies (ROC) in Port Louis, and to reserve the name once this had been confirmed.